 Single Pricing Factor - Vehicle Make - LEXUS – Lower Cap 100% and Upper Cap 120%

-Multiple Pricing Factors – Make Toyota, Model Hylux and Vehicle Age above 15 - Lower Cap 100% and Upper Cap 130%
+Multiple Pricing Factors – Make Toyota, Model Hilux and Vehicle Age above 15 - Lower Cap 100% and Upper Cap 130%

-Hence Capping shall be maintained in the N-Dimension Table.
+Hence Standard and Special Capping shall be maintained in the N-Dimension Table.

+The Upper Cap and Lower cap shall be calculated based on the Tariff Contribution.

+The De-tariff Contribution shall be with in the Upper Cap and Lower cap.

+One Upper Capping and Lower Capping shall be the Default.
+In addition to default capping additional capping can be defined with selected factors.
+During Transaction for the selected factors when capping is not applicable, the default capping will be applied

 Tariff Loading

-The Loading is applicable for Tariff Contribution and the same shall maintained in the Rule / Rating Engine
+The Loading is applicable for Tariff Contribution and the same shall maintained in the Rules and Rating Engine

 Each Vehicle Type is having different Loading %